stefanvanburen/stefan.vanburen.xyz/content/colophon.md

 The design of this site is intentionally sparse, in an effort to focus on content.
 The site has no JavaScript on any pages, and has a single, very simple [stylesheet](https://git.sr.ht/~svbn/stefan.vanburen.xyz/tree/main/item/assets/style.css).
-The color palette is based on [rams.vim](/blog/rams.vim), for better or worse.

 The body font is your system's sans-serif font, and for the monospaced bits, your system's monospaced font.
 I'm deliberately avoiding web fonts for the sake of site speed and page size.